cosmos/sdk-tutorials/academy/xl-cosmjs/first-steps.md

 const faucet: string = sendMessage.fromAddress
 ```

-Similar to how you got the balance for Alice, you can get the faucet's balance as well.
-Have a go at trying this yourself by [copying](https://github.com/b9lab/cosmjs-sandbox/blob/723d2a9/experiment.ts#L24) the code to print Alice's balances.
+Similar to how you got the balance for Alice, you get the faucet's balance as well.
+Try this by [copying](https://github.com/b9lab/cosmjs-sandbox/blob/723d2a9/experiment.ts#L24) the code to print Alice's balances.
 When running, you should get:

 ```
 Faucet balances: [ { denom: 'uatom', amount: '867777337235' } ]